adsabs/ads-examples/search_facet_optimized/README.md

 ## Search Facet Plots Using Facets

 A small tool to plot the search facet plots that are found on the ADS search results page.
-This is a more optimized version than the brute force approach used in the other example [ads-examples/search_facet_plot](Search Facet Plot):
+This is a more optimized version than the brute force approach used in the other example [Search Facet Plot](ads-examples/search_facet_plot):

 ![Search results page on ADS Bumblebee](https://raw.githubusercontent.com/jonnybazookatone/ads-examples/master/search_facet_optimized/ui_example.png)